 DOT Compliance

-DOT Drug Testing Compliance
+DOT Drug Compliance

 DOT Pre-Employment Drug Testing

-Applicants seeking employment through the DOT must refer to sector-specific drug and alcohol policy to understand pre-employment drug testing requirements.
 DOT positions that require employees to possess a commercial driver's license (CDL) and operate government vehicles mandate that applicants submit to drug testing prior to beginning employment.
-A DOT background check may additionally be required to ensure a safe driver's record for the position and necessary licensing.
+A DOT background check may also be required to ensure a safe driver's record for the position and necessary licensing.

 According to DOT regulation, 49 CFR Part 40, the pre-employment drug testing process will consist of a urinalysis drug test.
 Specimens will be collected by qualifying personnel and tested through a U.S. Department of Health certified laboratory.
 Although not a requirement for pre-employment, a DOT employer may also choose to test for alcohol in addition to DOT drug testing.